-Any employee needing help or information concerning the Code may contact his or her manager or the Human Resources Department.
+Any employee needing help or information concerning the Code may contact his or her manager or the Human Resources department.

-If an employee has knowledge about activities that violate, or appear to violate, the Code, or is aware of any situation that should be reported, the employee should contact his or her manager, CP's confidential, anonymous and independently managed A-Line, Legal Services, the Office of the Corporate Secretary, the Internal Audit Department or the Human Resources Department.
-However, if the matter involves a violation of a specific CP policy, the employee should report the matter in accordance with the reporting procedures, if any, set forth in the relevant policy.
+If an employee has knowledge about activities that violate, or appear to violate, the Code, or is aware of any situation that should be reported, the employee should contact his or her manager, CP's confidential, anonymous and independently managed A-Line (either online at https://secure.ethicspoint.com/domain/media/en/gui/22547/index.html or by telephone at 1-888-279-6235), Legal Services, the Office of the Corporate Secretary, the Internal Audit Department or the Human Resources Department.
+However, if the matter involves a violation of a specific CP policy, the employee should report the matter in accordance with the reporting procedures, if any, set out in the relevant policy.